San Anselmo House

-Once inside the house, we combined small spaces to create an expansive great room with exposed wood carpenter trusses for living, dining and kitchen.
-The airy space opens onto to a new cantilevered deck, and enjoys generous southern light and views of Mt.
-Tamalpais.
+Inside, we combined small spaces to create an expansive great room with exposed douglas fir beams, hand-hewn wood floors, and a multi-slide pocket door.
+The airy space opens onto to a cedar deck and enjoys generous southern light and views of oak-studded Marin hills.

-From the main level’s skylit hall a new stair leads to the lower level addition and direct yard access—built into the hillside to make the most of the property’s downslope and former crawl space.
-The yard, patio and deck flow together as one outdoor living space via paths and stairways.
+From the main level skylit hall, a new stair leads to the new lower level (formerly a crawl space) with direct access to the garden.
+The gardens, patios, and deck flow together as one outdoor living space via paths and stairways.

-Simple, local materials on the interior include reclaimed oak and clear douglas fir, complimented by board-form concrete retaining walls and darkened steel.
-Special wood details throughout lend warmth and unique personality throughout, conceived of through an enjoyable, collaborative process with the contractor.
+Simple, local materials on the interior include new and reclaimed douglas fir and aged white oak, complemented by board-form concrete retaining walls and darkened steel.
+Special wood details throughout lend warmth and unique personality throughout, conceived through an enjoyable, collaborative process with the clients, consultants, and contractor.

-The property is in a Wildland Urban Interface area, so only non-combustible materials were used on the exterior, and the trees on the site were carefully protected from construction activity.
-Sustainable systems were integrated inside and out, including radiant heating, a passive cool sink, permeable pavers, bioswales and bioretention areas, and a green roof.
+As the house is located within a Wildland Urban Interface area, only non-combustible materials were used on the exterior, and the trees on the site were carefully protected from construction activity.
+Sustainable systems were integrated inside and out, including radiant heating, a passive cool sink, permeable pavers, bio-swales, bioretention areas, and a green roof.